 In the meantime, I have started to look at this as a call and started seeking answers.
-This web-page is the result of my now already 15-year long search.
-I am passing on only the content that I found useful.
-I am trying to stay away from cliche new-age ideas that promise instant happiness and seek instead meaningful knowledge coming from long-standing traditions of mankind, rooted in philosophical and scientific knowledge.
+This web-page is the result of my now already 15-year long search, while staying away from cliche new-age ideas that promise instant happiness and seek instead meaningful paths towards self-growth.

 As for me, I hold a Ph.D. in interdisciplinary humanities and social sciences, the field of Sociology from the Faculty of Social Sciences in Ljubljana.
 My sociological interests are intimate relationships and mental health from the sociological perspective, digital sociology and sociology of artificial intelligence.

 I attended psychoanalytic courses and existential therapy courses at the Faculty of Philosophy in Zagreb.
 I always felt drawn to existential philosophy, Bateson, systemic work and different ways of thinking about therapy and mental health and recovery approaches.
 I finished “Logotherapy in Upbringing and Education”, accredited by the Croatian Agency for Upbringing and Education, a DBT Legacy course of the Behavioral Tech Institute and DBT Skills course.
 Currently I am in gestalt psychotherapy training and I am loving it.

 I have organized Existential circles that served as places for reflecting on existential givens we usually don’t have time or space to address in everyday life – such as meaning.

 I worked for and participated in the work of NGOs in Zagreb and Varaždin dealing with EU projects.

 I am working at the University where I also encourage critical thinking among my students, especially regarding the new world we inevitably face due to digital technologies.